Naomi Ōzora

 Naomi Ōzora (大空 直美, Ōzora Naomi) is a Japanese voice actress from Osaka Prefecture.
 Her major voice roles include Hana Uzaki in Uzaki-chan Wants to Hang Out!, Jahy in The Great Jahy Will Not Be Defeated!, Inari Fushimi in Inari, Konkon, Koi Iroha, Chio Miyamo in Chio's School Road, Kiriha in Tsugumomo, Satania in Gabriel DropOut, Ruti Ragnason in Banished from the Hero's Party, and Chieri Ogata in The Idolmaster Cinderella Girls.

 Biography

 She was born at a hospital in Miyagi Prefecture.
 Passed through Kanagawa Prefecture and spent the kindergarten period in Ibaraki Prefecture.
 After that, she spent time in Osaka Prefecture from elementary school, but once lived in Shikoku.

-In June 2012, she made her voice actor debut as a child in Saint Seiya Omega.
+In June 2012, she made her voice acting debut in Saint Seiya Omega.

 In January 2014, Ōzora had her first starring role as Inari Fushimi in Inari, Konkon, Koi Iroha.

+On May 25, 2023, she announced on her Twitter that she was married in February and she is expecting her first child.

 Ōzora is affiliated with Aoni Production.